jsdclxvi/Reforestation/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## Why is it so windy inside an arena?
+All those fans.